CianMoriarty99/Swarms/README.md

 In the top right you should see all the settings from the Scripts/Settings.cs file.

-Here you can change the parameters to see how the Boids behaviour changes
+Here you can change the parameters to see how the FishBoids behaviour changes

 What happens when you change the perception radius from 0.1 to 10?